-SS 2b) In what ways and to what extent does program assure the quality of its services to students?: To assure the quality of services to students a student satisfaction survey was conducted in early spring 2017 quarter to obtain feedback about the variety of modalities of services available through the Center.
-The results of the survey are being used to review, and improve services, if necessary.
-We conducted a student satisfaction survey again early spring 2018 quarter.
+SS 2b) In what ways and to what extent does program assure the quality of its services to students?: To assure the quality of services to students the division began conducting student satisfaction surveys in winter 2017 quarter to obtain feedback about the variety of modalities of services available through the Center.
+The results of the survey are being used to review and improve services, if necessary.
+A student satisfaction survey was conducted again in spring 2018.